Files can be attached to messages either by clicking the "Attach a file" button or by dragging and dropping it in the right-hand area of the composer:

 When you receive a message, physical attachments are shown as a list to the right of the message while linked attachments are shown in a blue box within the message:

 Click the file's name to download the attachment.

 Physical attachments may be displayed differently depending on the thick client used.
 The linked files pane, however, forms part of the message and will therefore look the same in all thick mail clients provided HTML viewing is enabled.

-The BlueMind connector allows users of thick clients such as Thunderbird and Outlook to use the linked attachments feature.
+The BlueMind connector allows users of Thunderbird to use the linked attachments feature.

-For more information on how it works, please visit your client software's page:
+For more information on how it works, please visit the dedicated page Synchronisation avec Thunderbird.

 This feature must first be configured by the administrator.
 For more information about setting it up, please go to the administrator's guide's dedicated page: Connecter avec Nextcloud